ruocwang/ruocwang.github.io/index.md

 ## Outreach

 - **VC/Startups** I've been interviewing for VC positions.
 If you are in VC/Startup business and for any reason is looking for people with domain knowledge in A.I., I'd be delighted to have a chat with you.
-- <p class="red-text">**Prospective Students**</p> I am currently forming a Research Alliance to pursue topics in large-scale text-based generative models (LLMs, Diffusion Models).
+- **Prospective Students** I am currently forming a Research Alliance to pursue topics in large-scale text-based generative models (LLMs, Diffusion Models).
 As part of this endeavor, I will no longer advise interns on my own; Instead, qualified students will be joining this team and under the direct supervision of Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/), Prof. [Tianyi Zhou](https://tianyizhou.github.io/), Prof. [Minhao Cheng](https://cmhcbb.github.io/) and myself.
 For more information on the management, please refer to this temporary onboarding [slides](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).
 If you are interested, please send an application to [my email](ruocwang@g.ucla.edu) and include your resume, publication record (working-in progress papers are fine), and 1-2 paragraph explaining your area of interests in AIGC.

 ## News